FRC-Team-2165/git-practice/README.md

 1. In VScode, navigate to the "Source Control" tab.
 2. Click on the 3 dots on the tob bar of the "Source Control" panel, then navigate down to "Branch > "Create branch...".
 3. You will be prompted to enter a name for the branch.
 Do so, but keep in mind that your name needs to be unique to the project, so in this case, name it after yourself.
 It's a best practice to do all lowercase, with dashes('-') in place of spaces.
 4. You are now on that branch, and you can modify the code as you like.
-In this case, open into the "students.md" file in VScode (Click on the "Explorer tab - the two sheets of paper", and open the file).
+In this case, open into the "students.md" file in VScode (Click on the "Explorer" tab - the two sheets of paper - and open the file).
 5. In the file, type your full name under the current year, preceded by a dash and a space.
 6. Save the file.